zhangwei03020915/abp/docs/en/kb/can-not-login-with-admin-user.md

-# Problem: Can not login with the admin user
+# KB#0003: Can not login with the admin user

 * Try username `admin` and Password `1q2w3E*`.
 * Try to migrate database.
 If you have a `DbMigrator` application in your solution, use it.
 It will seed initial data and create the admin user for you.